 - What Does Domestic Travel Mean?

-- How early do I have to be at the airport for a domestic flight?
+- How early must I be at the airport for a domestic flight?

-- How early do I have to be at the airport for an international flight?
+- How early must I be at the airport for an international flight?

 - Is Puerto Rico considered domestic or international?